Flesch Reading Ease Score: Complete Guide to Readability

 Can I have too high a Flesch score?

-For general audiences, higher is usually better.
-However, extremely simple writing (90+) might feel condescending to educated readers or fail to convey complex ideas accurately.
-Match your score to your audience and purpose.
+For general audiences, not really.
+But extremely simple writing (90+) might feel condescending to educated readers or fail to convey nuance.
+It's about matching your score to your audience.

 Check Your Content Readability